Explore this course:

 Course description

-The course provides an understanding of key concepts, such as intersectionality, power, race, ideology and gender in Western and non-Western cultures, including Francophone and Lusophone Africa, the Caribbean and Latin America.
+Key concepts of the course are: intersectionality, power, race, ideology and gender in Western and non-Western cultures, including Francophone and Lusophone Africa, the Caribbean and Latin America.
 You'll examine case studies from different disciplines, such as multilingualism and environmental studies, as well as literature, linguistics, cultural studies, history, visual and film studies, politics, society, migration studies, postcolonial, decolonial and neocolonial studies, and gender studies.

-The flexibility of the programme allows you to focus on a single area of study (e.g. French Studies) or take an interdisciplinary and cross cultural approach.
+The flexibility of the programme allows you to focus on a single area of study (for example French Studies, Spanish and Latin America Studies, Germanic Studies) particularly in your own research projects.
+You can also take an interdisciplinary and cross-cultural approach.

 This MA is designed to prepare you for a career in the arts and cultural sectors and beyond, as well as doctoral study.
-You'll build knowledge in your chosen specialist field through your choice of modules and your dissertation topic, which could be the foundation for a PhD project.
-We’ll give you guidance on how to construct a PhD proposal and apply for scholarship funding as well as support you towards other careers in the cultural sector.
+You’ll build knowledge in your chosen specialist field through your choice of modules and dissertation topic, which could be the foundation for a PhD project.
+We’ll provide guidance on how to construct a research proposal and apply for scholarship funding, as well as support you towards other careers in the cultural sector.

 Modules